acSpinoza/ekogito/wp-content/plugins/page-builder-sandwich/readme.txt

 * Drag content to move it to another location
 * Drag images in your browser from your Windows Explorer / Finder to add them
 * Pick styles from our inspector to design your page
-* Add raw HTML, widgets, sidebars, shortcodes, vector icons, and plenty more
+* Add raw HTML, widgets, sidebars, shortcodes, Google Maps, vector icons, and plenty more

 = Stress-Free and Fluid Experience =